 Landscape photography typically involves planning, at least for me.
 I usually get some idea of place, story, mood, or composition, and begin by flying around in Google Earth, searching a few maps, checking the weather, and logging into PhotoPills or The Photographer’s Ephemeris.
-It’s part of the fun, but this morning wasn’t all that…
+It is part of the fun, but this morning was not all that…

 It has been miserably smokey in Carson Valley, with air quality commonly in the unhealthy range due to the disastrous and all too common fires in California and Nevada.
 We are in the smoke-plume of the Ferguson Fire at Yosemite.
 My trail running has ground to a halt, and there isn’t much motivation to get out for some landscapes.
 And yet, for some reason, I woke up at 4 AM — spontaneously, for otherwise no good reason — with the thought of catching the orb of the rising sun filtered through the smoke-plume haze.
 My pack sits ready and the tripod is in the car, so why not?
 Let’s go.